 kind, see Settings for Docker Desktop in the

-NOTE: If you have previously used Cluster API on the machine that you are using as your bootstrap environment, you must delete the
+NOTE: Tanzu Kubernetes Grid uses Cluster API.
+If you have previously used Cluster API on the machine that you are using as your bootstrap environment, you must delete the

 ~/.cluster-api folder from that machine.
-This folder contains configuration files that might interfere with the correct interoperation of Cluster API and Tanzu Kubernetes Grid.
+This folder contains Cluster API configuration files that might interfere with the correct operation of Tanzu Kubernetes Grid.

-Download the Tanzu Kubernetes Grid CLI to the machine to use as the bootstrap environment.
+Scroll to the VMware Tanzu Kubernetes Grid 1.1.3 CLI entries and click the Download Now button for the type of machine that you use as the bootstrap environment.

 Use either the